 4 Pillars of OOP

-In addition to the fundamental building blocks of object-oriented programming, the following technical principles are critical to any object-oriented programming approach.
+In addition to the fundamental building blocks of object-oriented programming, the following technical principles form the foundation of most OOP languages and explain how developers use objects effectively.

 1. Encapsulation

 Encapsulation is the binding of an object’s state and behavior together.
-This occurs when attributes and methods are wrapped into a single unit and/or class.
+This occurs when attributes and methods wrap into a single unit, typically a class, enabling data hiding.

-Because of encapsulation, class fields are not directly accessible to the public.
-In addition, encapsulation offers flexibility and maintainability.
+Because of encapsulation, class fields do not remain directly accessible to the public.
+This separation supports flexibility, maintainability, and safer interactions through application programming interfaces rather than direct access.

-For instance, in the automobile object, the Car class can be hidden from the rest of the program.
-The benefits are reusability without concern for the specific details on which the object relies and cleaner code overall.
+For instance, in the automobile example, the Car class can remain hidden from the rest of the program.
+This approach allows developers to reuse objects without worrying about the internal mechanisms on which they rely, resulting in cleaner and more manageable code.

 2. Abstraction